notmd/bevy_simple_subsecond_system/readme.md

 Hotpatch your Bevy systems, allowing you to change their code while the app is running and directly seeing the results!
+This is a intermediate solution you can use until [Bevy has implement this feature upstream](https://github.com/bevyengine/bevy/issues/19296).

 Powered by [Dioxus' subsecond](https://github.com/DioxusLabs/dioxus/releases/tag/v0.7.0-alpha.0#rust-hot-patching)